How to Play Omaha Hi Poker – Complete 8-Step Guide

 How do you read opponents in online Omaha Hi poker without physical tells?

-• You get 4 cards to play with, instead of 2, as in Hold'em.
+• You get 4, 5, or 6 hole cards instead of the 2 used in Hold'em.

-For the official Omaha Hi rules to the game, including all terms and conditions, please click here.
+For the official Omaha Hi rules, including terms and conditions, please click here.

 Back to top